aboriginalflag

 RST Apology to Tasmanian Aboriginal people 2021.

 For most of human history, obesity has been understood as a failure of character.
 The science tells a very different story.
-Clinical A/Professor Roland McCallum traces how we came to misunderstand one of the most common conditions in medicine — and where the evidence is finally leading us.
+Clinical Associate Professor Roland McCallum presented a lecture which traced how we came to misunderstand one of the most common conditions in medicine — and where the evidence is finally leading us.

-Drawing on decades of clinical research and medical practice, Professor McCallum explores the complex biological, genetic and environmental factors that contribute to obesity, challenging long-held assumptions and social stigma along the way.
-This presentation examines how modern medicine is reshaping our understanding of weight, health and metabolism, and considers the implications for treatment, public health policy and compassionate patient care.
+Drawing on decades of clinical research and medical practice, Professor McCallum explored the complex biological, genetic and environmental factors that contribute to obesity, challenging long-held assumptions and social stigma along the way.
+This presentation examined how modern medicine is reshaping our understanding of weight, health and metabolism, and considers the implications for treatment, public health policy and compassionate patient care.

 Since 2007 Dr Roland W. McCallum has been the Staff Specialist Endocrinologist at the Royal Hobart Hospital (RHH).
 He is a Clinical Associate Professor at the School of Medicine, UTAS, and the founder of Brilliant Being, a team based weightloss program in Hobart.